deptofdefense/dds.mil/content/posts/2020-09-dib-lauds-dds-recruiting-and-hiring-playbook-break-the-code.md

   remote work and tech talent recruitment to Department of Defense
 date: 2020-09-16T14:34:54.331Z
 image: ../../media/dds-breakthecode-public-1.jpg
-summary: "DDS will be breaking down the playbook, “Break the Code,\" that informed the DIB's recommendations in a forthcoming series. "
+summary: "DDS will be breaking down its playbook, “Break the Code,\" that informed the DIB's recommendations in a forthcoming series. "
 ---
 At its quarterly public meeting on Tuesday, September 15, the [Defense Innovation Board](https://innovation.defense.gov/) (DIB) recommended the Department of Defense (DoD) take note of guidance pulled from the Defense Digital Service (DDS) playbook, “Break the Code,” for how to attract and retain civilian workers with specialized skills in digital technologies.